-The arrival time for Pre-Kindergarten is 8:30 - 8:40 am.
-Pre-K students arriving after 8:40 am but before 9:00 am should go to the Kindergarten sliding gate and the Kindergarten teachers will receive them and walk them to their teacher/classroom.
-Children arriving after 9:00 am should report to the school office.
+Pre-Kindergarten students arriving after 8:40am should report to the school office.
 Please do your best to arrive on time to minimize disruptions to the beginning of the school day.

-At pick up, the Pre-Kindergarten teachers will walk the children out to the designated Early Childhood gate and will wait for you to pull up and collect your child.
+At pick up, the Pre-Kindergarten Teachers will walk the students out to the designated Early Childhood gate and will wait for you to pull up and collect your child.

-Kindergarten drop off & pick up will take place in the High School parking lot.
+Kindergarten drop off and pick up will take place in the High School parking lot.
 Please pull into the lot at the southern end of our property, where the large gates to the yard will open.
 Please use both lanes.
-Either the Kindergarten teachers or the assistants will be there, ready to help your child from the car and into the classroom.
+Either the Kindergarten Teachers or the Assistants will be there, ready to help your child from the car and into the classroom.